Internal Research Fund Allocations for staff

 How to claim research expenses

 Staff are requested to submit all claims in the term in which the expense was incurred.
-To claim your research expenses please complete the SOAS staff expenses form and submit this with supporting receipts to your Academic Department Officer in room R201.
+To claim your research expenses please complete the SOAS staff expenses form and submit this with supporting receipts to your Department Academic Officer in room R201.
 Please note that all claims must adhere to the SOAS Expenses policy, staff are expected to familiarise themselves with this policy on an ongoing basis.
 Staff are expected to keep a copy of their expenses for reference as the faculty office can no longer make photocopies of individual claims.
 The final deadline for all research expense claims to be submitted this academic year is Friday 17th July 2015.

 Research Assistant claims